Jabst/COMP-NAVQDSL/README.md

 If the tool detects syntactic errors it returns to the user an error message, specifying what went wrong.

 ### Semantic Analysis
-We analysed the Google _API_ and identified some semantic errors that we would need to be aware of:
+We analyzed the Google _API_ and identified some semantic errors that we would need to be aware of:
 * specifying multiple means of transport, multiple by definitions.
 * specifying multiple locations for places, multiple near definitions.
 * LESS_WALKING, FEWER_TRANSFERS optimization options can only be used when the means of transport is Transit as well as the options ARRIVAL_TIME and DEPARTURE_TIME.
-* OPTIMIZE_ROUTE option can only be used if the user defines two or more waypoints.
+* OPTIMIZE_ROUTE option can only be used if the user defines two or more waypoints
+* If specifying more than one mean of transport, must specify {train, tram, subway}

 ### Intermediate Representations (IRs)